Johannes Wilde: Life

 Johannes Wilde was born János Wilde on 2 July 1891 in Budapest, Hungary.
-He was the last of six children of Richard Wilde (died 1912) and his wife Rosa née Somlyaky (died 1928).
-From 1909 to 1914 he studied art, philosophy and archeology at the University of Budapest and then from 1915 to 1917 studied for a doctorate under Max Dvořák at the University of Vienna, defending his thesis summa cum laude in July 1918.
-He returned to Budapest and was until 1922 an assistant to Simon Meller in the department of prints and drawings of the Museum of Fine Arts.
+He was the youngest of six children of Richard Wilde (died 1912) and his wife Rosa née Somlyaky (died 1928).
+From 1909 to 1914, he studied art, philosophy and archeology at the University of Budapest.
+He then pursued a doctorate at the University of Vienna from 1915 to 1917 under Max Dvořák, defending his thesis summa cum laude in July 1918.
+After completing his studies, Wilde returned to Budapest and, until 1922, served as an assistant to Simon Meller in the department of prints and drawings at the Museum of Fine Arts.

-In the brief period of the Hungarian Soviet Republic of Béla Kun in 1919, Wilde worked with Frederick Antal on the sequestration of privately owned works of art of national significance.
+During the brief Hungarian Soviet Republic under Béla Kun in 1919, he worked with Frederick Antal on the sequestration of privately owned artworks of national significance.

-Max Dvořák died in February 1921, and in 1922 Wilde moved permanently to Vienna in order to work with Carl Maria Swoboda on a collected edition of Dvořák's writings.
-This was published between 1924 and 1929.
+Following Max Dvořák’s death in February 1921, Wilde moved permanently to Vienna in 1922 to collaborate with Carl Maria Swoboda on a collected edition of Dvořák's writings, published between 1924 and 1929.
 He became an Austrian citizen in 1928, and on 6 February 1930 married the art historian Julia Gyárfás.